 Todd Litton has been leading and innovating in the education and nonprofit fields in the Houston area for the past 15 years.
 Todd’s work has focused on serving our region’s children and families, particularly in the “out-of-school” time areas of early childhood and afterschool that are a real struggle for families to find affordable, quality care for all of our children.

-A native Houstonian, Todd earned his A.B. degree from Duke University, his J.D. from The University of Texas School of Law, and his MBA from Rice University.
-Todd has served on numerous nonprofit boards and committees in the Houston area, including Small Steps Nurturing Center, The Immunization Partnership, Holocaust Museum Houston’s Education Committee, The Children’s Fund, University of Houston’s Nonprofit Leadership Alliance, The Menninger Clinic’s BridgeUP, and Good Works Houston.
+A native of Houston, Todd earned his A.B. degree from Duke University, his J.D. from The University of Texas School of Law, and his MBA from Rice University.
+Todd has served on numerous nonprofit boards and committees.
 In addition to working with and leading nonprofits, Todd practiced law for three years and worked in investments for six years.

 Todd’s leadership in the education and nonprofit fields has been recognized by national leadership and fellowship programs with the Children’s Defense Fund and the Aspen Institute, across the state with the Texas Lyceum, and locally with the American Leadership Forum and Center for Houston’s Future.

 Todd’s first campaign rally was in downtown Houston’s Tranquility Park for the 1988 Dukakis-Bentsen campaign.
 In addition to block walking and volunteering for numerous Democratic candidates, Todd served as a Precinct 40 state delegate for John Kerry for President in 2004, and he was the Precinct 148 Chair and senate delegate for the Barack Obama for President campaign in 2008.
-Todd served Mayor Bill White as the Chair of the City of Houston’s Tower Commission for six years, and in college he had the privilege of serving as a White House intern for President George H.W.
-Bush.
+Todd also served Mayor Bill White as the Chair of the City of Houston’s Tower Commission for six years.

 Todd met his wife Jennifer Litton, a breast cancer doctor and researcher, at Duke University.
 They live in the Rice/Medical Center area with their three children, and are members of St. Anne’s Catholic Church.